Shopping Cart

 Govardhan Parikrama

 It is a blessing to watch the devotion of people towards the Lord.
-Many devotees perform Dandavata Parikarama which takes around three weeks to complete.
+Many devotees perform Dandavata Parikarama, which takes around three weeks to complete.
 Experience the immense faith and devotion that pilgrims have towards their Lord.

 Sankarshan Kund

-Sankarshan Kund was established during the 7th or the 8th century.
+Sankarshan Kund was established during the 7th or 8th century.
 Acharya Nimbakarcharya made it for Ashram residents who lived at the site of the main temple.

 We would like to tell you an interesting legendary tale surrounding it.
 It is about the sacred cow who negotiated a deal with the tiger that she would return after nursing her calf and meeting her master.
 The tiger agreed to let her go.